 - 1. Download the most current "Proposal Files" and "DBE Roster File" from the Bid Express website (www.bidx.com). - 2.
-Use the bidding software provided by Bid Express to prepare and submit the proposal forms.
+Use the Bid Component for AASHTOWare Project Bids to prepare and submit the proposal forms.
+Follow the Bid Component software instructions and review the help screens provided on the Bid Express website to ensure that the bid item list is prepared properly.
 Provide a unit price for each bid item.